Department : Counseling & Psychological Services

 Fringe Benefits: Comp Time , Dissertation Release Time, Dental Insurance, Health Insurance, Licensing Exam Release Time, Life Insurance, Professional Development Time, Sick Leave, Vacation

 Other Fringe Benefits (not indicated above): There are approximately 12 paid university holidays.
 Interns are also offered medical, dental, & vision insurance, as well as other employee benefits such as retirement matching, flexible spending account (FSA), and Employee Assistance Program (EAP).
-Any unused vacation leave will be paid out at the end of the year.
+Any unused vacation leave will be paid out at the end of the year up to the University maximum of $7,500 (interns will not accrue enough leave to reach the maximum payout).
 All interns have a private office with a personal computer linked to the University network, and library privileges.
 Our office culture is intentional about promoting self-care.
 As such, interns have access to the same amenities as the senior staff, such as access to the coffee bar and relaxation room (which includes massage chairs, ambient lighting, yoga mats, & soothing sights/sounds).
 Our morale committee plans events to enhance both individual and social support with small treats, events, and occasional outings.
-Interns are also able to participate in the department's flexible scheduling plan on days that do not interfere with regularly scheduled training events or on-call days.

 Does this site have practicum psychology students on site?
 No